 This is where the brand plays a huge role.
 The same survey shows the emotional and personal values of the buyer have significantly more impact (42.6%) on the purchasing decision than product values (21.4%).
 Decision-makers are buying what a company stands for more than they are buying the products or services it sells.
 People are buying the brand.

 Myth #4: Building a brand is an expense that decreases profitability

 When brand building is viewed only as marketing spend, this may be the case because the brand is being undervalued.
 However, when brand is used as a corporate strategy to drive the entire business, the marketing budget is only a small part of a big picture – and the results speak for themselves.

 Each year, McKinsey & Company examines the correlation of brand strength and financial performance in business-to-business companies – and it continues to find the difference to be statistically significant.
-For example, in 2012, companies with brands that were perceived as strong generated EBIT margins that were 20 percent higher than brands that were seen as weak.
+For example, companies with brands that are perceived as strong generate EBIT margins that are 20 percent higher than brands that were seen as weak.

 The superior margins can be attributed to the impact a strong brand has on marketing performance, leads generation, close rates, average selling prices, lifetime customer value, customer satisfaction and a host of other metrics.
 Improvements in all of these areas go straight to the bottom line, which in turn, helps build a stronger brand.